Bloq-Quantum/screening-task/README.md

 **The task is described on the home page of the app.
 To see the task you have to start the Nextjs app (code in the repo) on local host and open it on the browser.**
 ### **Do not fork this repo (if you did, make it private)**
 **How to submit:**
-1. Make a private repository using this as a template.
+1. Make a private repository using this as a template (make it private).
 2. Complete the task to the best of your ability.
 3. Provide read access to jay@bloq.in so we can review your code.
 4. Deploy it on Vercel or any deployment platform and submit the link in the form (.